NarubyRiverlione/steamboiler/memory-bank/progress.md

 ## Next Milestone

-The next milestone is to implement the aerator between the condenser and the boiler.
-This involves:
+The next milestones are:

+1. **Turbine Phase 4**: Implement the generator breaker that only works at the rated RPM (3600 RPM), with electricity only being produced when the breaker is closed.

-1. Adding an aerator between the condenser and the boiler
+2. **Aerator Implementation**: Add an aerator between the condenser and the boiler to make the water cycle more realistic.

-2. Implementing turbines for power generation
+3. **Turbine Phase 5**: Add synchronization features including phase calculation and synchroscope UI.

 These improvements will make the simulation more realistic and educational, particularly for understanding the complete power generation cycle and the relationship between energy input and steam output.